celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ### Add the first write function test

 Now let's add the first test for a write function.
-We so going back to the `test/CeloMultiSig.test.js` file and add the following code:
+We'll go back to the `test/CeloMultiSig.test.js` file and add the following code:

 ```javascript
   it('Can add a new owner', async function () {